Manpage of CtuCopy

 expolog, linear) and various filter shapes (triangular, rectangular,

-combined to form standard and user-defined filter banks.
+trapezoidal) which can be combined to form standard and user-defined

 In feature extraction mode a number of common features can be

-features.
-Features can be saved either in HTK, pfile, or KALDI
+MFCC or magnitude spectrum.
+Features can be saved either in HTK or pfile

 CtuCopy recognizes these options: